 For further information on pricing, market strategy and the selling process, leave your comments below or feel free to contact me.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.

-Next article: Pricing the property
+Next article: 10-part series on income property